-4.3.2 Creating Custom Association Tables
+4.4.2 Creating Custom Association Tables

 Association tables for dithered, REPEAT-OBS, or CR-SPLIT observations are generated by the CALACS pipeline.
 These tables keep track of the input exposure filenames and the output product filenames.
 Some types of observations, however, will not have association tables.
 Others will have multiple tables from different visits which need to be combined into one.
 In the following discussion, we present the methodology for creating custom association tables, either by merging association tables or creating them from scratch.
 Users also have the capability to manually edit association tables to include any known image offsets.
 This can be done using the TTOOLS task tedit in IRAF, where the user adds the columns XOFFSET, YOFFSET and/or ROTATION to the association table.
-The form of these offsets must be specified as a "delta" shift: the measured shift minus the shift listed in the image header.
+Alternately, an ascii file with the known image offsets may be specified and the association automatically updated.